 What I have learned over the years is that the more committed you are to the pre-race and during-race MDS experience, the better it will be.
 By ‘better,’ I mean that you will feel physically better and have more fun.
 This goes for preparing your kit, food, training, and logistics.
 I’ve made a lot of massive mistakes out there over the years and I’ve seen others make big ones, too.
 In almost every case, our mistakes could have been prevented with preparation beforehand.

 This article is part one of a three-article series where we offer detailed information on how to prepare for and run MDS.
 This article focuses on preparing your kit, which refers to all of the gear you carry and wear during the race.
-The next two articles, which we’ll publish in the next couple months, will focus on preparing your food, training, and logistics.
-[Editor’s Note: We’ve now published part two about preparing your food.
-Check it out!]
+Part two is about preparing your food and in part three we write about training and logistics.
 While we write specifically about the MDS experience, a lot of what you’ll find in this article series can be applied in theory to other expedition-length, self-sufficiency stage races, too.

 In this article, we begin by talking about the basic principles of preparing your MDS kit, and then dive into detailed recommendations as well as my own kit list.